FlyHuman/lsg-course/partA.md

 ### <a name="access-the-user-interface"></a> 1.
 Access the User Interface

-We keep saying that LSG is a cluster.
-The cluster is composed of several computers that we call nodes.
-Different nodes usually have different purposes.
-The UI (short for User Interface) is the node from the LSG cluster where you can log in to from the outside world.
+The grid is a collection of geographically distributed interconnected clusters, where a cluster is a collection of computers coupled to work together.
+To interact with a single cluster or the entire grid, you log in to the UI (short for User Interface).
 The UI is *not* meant to run the bulk of your processing, but rather, it is a great place to start testing whether your program actually is suitable to run in the cluster, to sketch your solutions or, otherwise, to get acquainted with the system overall.

-The login node allows you to interact with the LSG cluster, so let's log in.
+The UI allows you to interact with the Life Science Grid (LSG) cluster, so let's log in.

 #### Log in to the UI